NelsonPython/tuningGuides/LAMMPS.md

 The INTEL package for LAMMPS is included in the official source code, but the package must be installed at build time along with other packages that will be used in LAMMPS simulations.
 The INTEL package can speed up simulations running on Intel® processors.

-To download LAMMPS from the Git repository (additional downloading instructions are in the README of the LAMMPS github repository):
+Download LAMMPS from this Git repository.
+There are additional downloading instructions at <https://github.com/lammps/lammps>.

 ```
 git clone -b stable https://github.com/lammps/lammps.git lammps